Tony Hawk: Ride

-Tony Hawk: Ride is a spin-off in the Tony Hawk's series of skateboarding video games.
-In Europe and North America, the game was released in 2009, for PlayStation 3, Xbox 360 and Wii.
+Tony Hawk: Ride is a peripheral-based, motion-controlled skateboarding video game and part of the Tony Hawk's series.
+In Europe and North America, the game was released in 2009 for PlayStation 3, Xbox 360 and Wii.
 In Australia, it was released in 2010.

 Gameplay

 In Ride, the player uses the skateboard peripheral to simulate the riding of an actual skateboard in the game.
 The peripheral, shaped like a real skateboard, is equipped with infrared sensors to detect motion and display it on-screen.
 Turning, leaning, hopping, and other actions were meant to reflect in the game realistically.
 In Road Trip mode, the player would now complete different disciplines, such as speed, trick and challenge.
 The Pro Challenge features numerous of skaters, such as Cara-Beth Burnside, Mike Mo Capaldi, Paul Rodriguez, Mike Vallely, Dustin Dollin, Stevie Williams, Lyn-Z Adams Hawkins, Steve Nesser, Ryan Sheckler, Christian Hosoi, Rodney Mullen, Nyjah Huston and Tony Hawk.
 On the speed session, the player can battle against the clock as quickly as possible to get the fastest time, called speed run.
 In slalom mode, the player can pass through the number of gates as quickly as possible.
 Trick session affects the player to pull off the tricks for the highest score with a time limit.
 In Challenge session, the player can skate through a series of five different challenges.